-- 5.4 Section 4(2) provides for the Welsh Ministers to amend the definition of what a "residence" means in Section 4(1) of the proposed Measure. - Procedure: The underlying principle of the proposed Measure is that new residences should be provided with an automatic fire suppression system.
-Any amendment to the definition of "residence" that narrows the current definition has the potential to undermine this principle.
-An amendment to widen the definition would have resource implications for the construction industry and others.
-Consequently it is considered appropriate that any order made pursuant to this power cannot be made unless a draft of the order has been laid before, and approved by resolution of, the Assembly (i.e. subject to the affirmative procedure). - 5.5 Section 5(1) provides orders that make transitional, transitory, consequential, saving, incidental and other provisions that Welsh Ministers may think are necessary or appropriate. - Procedure: Orders which amend, repeal or otherwise modify any Assembly Measure, Act of the Assembly or Act of Parliament in accordance with established convention would be required to be laid in draft before the Assembly and approved by resolution of the Assembly (I.e. the affirmative procedure would apply).
-Orders amending subordinate legislation only would be subject to annulment (i.e. the negative procedure would apply). - 5.6 Section 7 sets out commencement provisions.
-Unless provided for in section 7 (1) and (2), the provisions of the proposed Measure come into force on such day as the Welsh Ministers may, by order, appoint.
+5.4 Section 4(2) provides for the Welsh Ministers to add to or amend the definition of what a "residence" means in Section 4(1) of the proposed Measure.
+This is limited to adding a class of residence or amending the description of an existing class, and does not extend to removing a class of residence.

+Procedure: The underlying principle of the proposed Measure is that new residences should be provided with an automatic fire suppression system.
+An amendment to widen the definition of "residence" would have resource implications for the construction industry and others.
+Consequently it is considered appropriate that any order made pursuant to this power cannot be made unless a draft of the order has been laid before, and approved by resolution of, the Assembly (i.e. subject to the affirmative procedure).

+5.5 Section 5(1) provides orders that make transitional, transitory, consequential, saving, incidental and other provisions that Welsh Ministers may think are necessary or appropriate.

+Procedure: Orders which amend, repeal or otherwise modify any Assembly Measure, Act of the Assembly or Act of Parliament in accordance with established convention would be required to be laid in draft before the Assembly and approved by resolution of the Assembly (I.e. the affirmative procedure would apply).
+Orders amending subordinate legislation only would be subject to annulment (i.e. the negative procedure would apply).

+5.6 Section 7 sets out commencement provisions.
+Unless provided for in section 7(1) and (2), the provisions of the proposed Measure come into force on such day as the Welsh Ministers may, by order, appoint.